kanjieater/ComicEater/README.md

 1. ☑ Validate that images are valid using ImageMagick by doing a transform to a 5x5 image - Currently requires writing them to a `/tmp/` directory that is automatically cleaned up after the test is run
 1. ☑ If multiple volumes are present, see if the parent of the image containing subfolder count matches, and if it does, consider each subfolder as a separate volume
 1. ☑ If `--trimWhiteSpace` is present, run trim through imagemagick
-1. If `--upscale` is present, run the content through waifu2x (only tested on single volumes)
+1. If `--upscale` is present, run the content through waifu2x
 1. ☑ If `--splitPages` is present, cut each page into two
 1. ☑ Repack images
 1. ☑ If nested archives exist, flatten all nested archives in place of the original